Taxi drivers can’t risk buying an unreliable car. Time off the road means losing money.

 Unfortunately though, taxi drivers can’t use a conventional lease for their work.
-As a taxi driver, you’re (highly) unlikely to be offered a lease on a personal contract hire or business contract hire vehicle because of the financial risks involved.
+As a taxi driver, you’re (highly) unlikely to be offered a personal contract hire or business contract hire (whether it be self employed lease or limited company lease) deal because of the financial risks involved.

 If you’re driving all day, the mileage you put on the car will be astronomical in the lease company's eyes.

 In fact, it’s rare to see a lease of even 20,000 miles per year, while the majority of taxi drivers do over 35,000 miles in a single year!

 If a finance company gives you a lease car, it will lose its value tremendously by the end of the contract.
 You probably know how car leasing works (or how business car leasing works) already, but in short, the cost to lease a car is equal to amount it depreciates during your contract - the more you rack up the miles, the more the car depreciates, so the car may be worth next to nothing at the end of the contract.
 This finance format would have no benefit to the driver or the leasing company.

 Even if you were to be offered a lease, you'd be faced with some pretty hefty excess mileage charges because you are very unlikely to be able to stick to your mileage limit - even on a high mileage lease!